Last Updated on 11/22/2023 by Glynn Willard

 It also allows you to inspect your tires and suspension.

-It’s not a bad idea to torque your tow vehicles wheels while you’re at it.
-Make sure the wrench can handle high torque.
+It’s not a bad idea to torque your tow vehicle’s wheels while you’re at it.
+Make sure the torque wrench can handle high torque.
 This is the one I use (yes, an affiliate link):

 It’s easy to find the proper torque for your RV’s lug nuts in the manual.
-Clearly, this requires keeping a torque wrench in your tool arsenal.
+This requires keeping a torque wrench in your tool arsenal.

 Tighten All Exposed Screws And Bolts